PTSD

 • Feeling emotionally numb

-• Changes in Physical and Emotional Reactions, which may include the following:
+• Changes in physical and emotional reactions which can include

 • Being easily startled or frightened